 Loch Ness Lifeboat – The Loch Ness rescue boat is run by a team of volunteers who live in and around Drumnadrochit.

 Mallaig Lifeboat – The most westerly lifeboat station on the British mainland

-The Lifeboat Enthusiasts’ Society – brings together those with a keen interest in lifeboats and the lifeboat service, existing to support the RNLI and provide an interchange of information between the RNLI and members on the many different aspects of lifeboats, past, present and future.
+The Lifeboat Enthusiasts’ Society – brings together those keen to support the RNLI and provides an interchange of information between the RNLI and members on the many aspects of lifeboats, past, present and future.